-Reap the rewards of a bountiful harvest with this Simple Roasted Tomatoes Recipe.
+Reap the rewards of a bountiful harvest with this Simple Roasted Tomatoes Freezer Recipe.

-These easy oven roasted tomatoes are so simple to make.
+Slow roasting tomatoes is my favourite way to preserve them.
+Super easy to make.
 The oven does all the work, and your house smells like a little country kitchen in the heart of Italy.

 Here is the condensed version, you will see just how easy it is:

 - Visit the market and get a big bag of fresh tomatoes (I used Roma)

 - While you are there, grab some garlic and fresh herbs (basil, oregano, rosemary)

 - Wash the tomatoes, and cut them up (the size is up to you, the bigger they are, the longer they need to cook)